 Do people with ADHD struggle in relationships?

-People with ADHD may face extra challenges regarding relationships, such as difficulty staying focused during conversations, inattentiveness, mindlessly agreeing to things that later get forgotten, and the tendency to focus more on things that interest them than their partners.
+People with ADHD may face extra challenges regarding relationships, with such difficulties as difficulty staying focused during conversations, inattentiveness, mindlessly agreeing to things that later get forgotten, and the tendency to focus more on things that interest them than their partners.
 However, compassion and teamwork can help make these relationships work.

 How does ADHD affect people in relationships?